Amanda-Ruzza/aws-lambda-auto-tagger/README.md

 # AWS Lambda Resource Explorer Auto Tagger

-This script searches for resources without 2 specific tags: `` ['philosophy' and 'liberal-arts'] `` in 2 AWS regions `` ['us-east-1' and 'us-east-2'] `` - and tags them using the AWS SDK for Python (Boto3) with Resource Explorer in an either a Lambda Function or a script to be executed locally.
+This script searches for resources without 2 specific tags in an AWS account: `` ['philosophy' and 'liberal-arts'] `` in 2 AWS regions `` ['us-east-1' and 'us-east-2'] `` - and tags them using the AWS SDK for Python (Boto3) with Resource Explorer in an either a Lambda Function or a script to be executed locally.

 ## Pre Requisites